Going for the One: Side one

 "Going for the One" was originally written by Anderson around two or three years before the album was recorded.
 He had presented the song to the group at the time of writing, but the other members decided against recording it and the song was discarded.
 Squire rediscovered the song on a cassette which he brought into the studio one day, and it was chosen for further development.
-Howe plays a steel guitar for the entire song, an instrument he had introduced to the band on their previous album, Relayer; the introduction is what he had played during sound checks while on tour.
+Howe plays a steel guitar for the entire song, an instrument he had introduced to the band on Close to the Edge; the introduction is what he had played during sound checks while on tour.
 Its meaning was inspired from various ideas, including sport, horse racing, a film he once saw about "going down the Grand Canyon river on one of those rubber dinghies", and "the cosmic mind".
 Some years later, he viewed the track as "a dynamic piece of music" that was an underrated and underplayed song in the band's repertoire.

-"Turn of the Century" is credited to Anderson, Howe and White, the only track on the album that credits the latter as a writer.
+"Turn of the Century" is credited to Anderson, Howe and White, the only track on the album that credits Alan White as a writer.
 The song tells the story of Roan, a sculptor whose wife dies in the winter and, while in grief of her death, carves a statue of her and she is brought back to life.
 Anderson gained the idea from the opera La bohème, with additional inspiration from the Greek mythological figure Pygmalion, who falls in love with a statue of a woman that he carved.
 It was considerably shorter in length in its original form, but as the band continued to develop the song further Anderson suggested the song should tell the story musically before he added lyrics.
 White came up with the song's chord sequences on piano and also wrote the initial vocal melody, which Anderson took a liking to and wrote words for: the chords were later developed further in certain sections by Howe.
 White also wrote the section where the drums incorporate the tympani towards the end.
 The opening minutes of the track became one of Howe's favourite pieces of music by the band.

 "Parallels" was part of a collection of songs that Squire had written for his solo album Fish Out of Water (1975), but were left out due to the limited capacity of a vinyl record.
 He also felt the song did not fit with the style of the other tracks on his album.
 When it came to selecting songs for Going for the One, Squire suggested the song for the group to record, which was received well by the other members.
+Squire noted the juxtaposition of musical styles coming into play with his blues-oriented bass playing against Wakeman's church organ.
 In its rough form, the song contained no guitar riffs.
-Its lyrics address the idea of hope, a recurring theme of Squire's lyrics.
+Squire said the lyrics are about "a spiritual kind of love" that offer a message of hope, a recurring theme of his lyrics.